-In 1907, Second baseman Dick Egan of the Cincinnati Reds got real furious one sunny afternoon as Fred Tinker of the Chicago Cubs executed a vicious slide into second base.
+In 1907, Second baseman Dick Egan of the Cincinnati Reds got real furious one sunny afternoon as Joe Tinker of the Chicago Cubs executed a vicious slide into second base.
 Before the cloud of dust had even cleared, fans watched as the two men were back on their feet, shouting back and forth.

 Egan challenged Tinker to a fight.